 3.34 It may be seen that on a per unit of energy basis, the alternative fuel options are multiples of the cost of Kerosene.
-This range is in line with that given by the DfT in a recent consultation document12: "...SAF will be around 2-5 times the cost of kerosene (without a carbon price) in 2025, falling to 1.2-2.8 times the cost by 2040...", albeit these multiples were based on a price per tonne comparison (rather than the price per unit of energy comparison used by the Royal Society).
+This range is in line with that given by the DfT in a recent consultation document13: "...SAF will be around 2-5 times the cost of kerosene (without a carbon price) in 2025, falling to 1.2-2.8 times the cost by 2040...", albeit these multiples were based on a price per tonne comparison (rather than the more appropriate price per unit of energy comparison used by the Royal Society).

-3.35 An illustration of the effect that higher SAF prices might have on air fares may be gained by combining the Jet Zero assumptions on SAF targets in 2030 with the DfT's other air fare assumptions, as detailed in its 2017 forecasts, adjusted for its 2022 assumptions on Oil and Carbon prices.
+3.35 An illustration of the effect that higher SAF prices might have on the average overall air fare (viz. across all regions) may be gained by combining the Jet Zero assumptions on SAF targets in 2030 with the DfT's other air fare assumptions, as detailed in its 2017 forecasts, adjusted for its 2022 assumptions on Oil and Carbon prices.
 A 2030 SAF target of 10% is assumed and combined with a SAF:Kerosene price multiple of 2 which is the estimate for SAF from used cooking oil, although at least one UK airline is basing its SAF strategy on Municipal Solid Waste (MSW) with a multiple of 2.5.
-Current DfT practice is to assume a 100% carbon emissions saving when SAF is used, although it is possible that this might be lower at 70%.
+Current DfT practice is to assume a 100% carbon emissions saving when SAF is used, although it is possible that this might be lowered to 70%.
 Holding all other fare elements the same between with and without SAF cases, suggests that air fares to 2030 from 2024 would be 0.24 percentage points higher in the with SAF case.
-With a price elasticity of -0.913, this translates to a reduction in passenger growth of 0.2 percentage points per annum over the period.
-As the DfT forecast growth in its primary scenario over the period is only 1.6% per annum (driven as well by economic factors), this is a material reduction.
+With a price elasticity of -0.914, this translates to a reduction in passenger growth of 0.2 percentage points per annum over the period.
+As the DfT forecast growth in its primary scenario over the period is only 1.6% per annum (driven as well by economic factors), this would be a material reduction.

-12 DfT uk-sustainable-aviation-fuel-mandate-consultation-stage-cost-benefit-analysis (March 2023), Paragraph 2.19
+13 DfT uk-sustainable-aviation-fuel-mandate-consultation-stage-cost-benefit-analysis (March 2023), Paragraph 2.19